isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 * Photocopy of relevant certificates such as Basic Food Hygiene, etc.

-**Application Closing Date: Friday, 4th Jul 2025**<br> Only shortlisted applicants will be notified for an interview and food sampling at the school.
-For further queries, please contact Mr Michael Khoo (Operation Manager) / Mdm Cecilia Chia (Administration Manager) at 6412 1690.
+**Application Closing Date: Friday, 4th Jul 2025**<br> Only shortlisted applicants will be notified for an interview and food sampling at the school.<br>If interested, please contact Mr Michael Khoo (Operation Manager) / Mdm Cecilia Chia (Administration Manager) at 6412 1690.